Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 GlusterFS volumes are located on the VM's temporary local disk space which is a shared resource.
 Sizes of the local temp disk for each VM size can be found [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/).
+If specifying a GlusterFS volume, you must enable internode communication in the pool configuration file.
 These volumes have the following properties:
 * `volume_driver` property should be set as `glusterfs`.
 * `container_path` is the path in the container to mount.